temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="python">

-To define a Signal, set the Signal decorator `@workflow.signal` on the Signal function inside of your Workflow.
+To define a Signal, set the Signal decorator `@workflow.signal` on the Signal function inside your Workflow.

 ```python
 @workflow.signal